catppuccin/whiskers/README.md

 ## Further Reading

-- See the [examples](examples) directory which further showcase the utilities and power of whiskers.
+- See the [examples](examples) directory which further showcase the utilities and power of Whiskers.
 - See the RFC, [CAT-0003-Whiskers](https://github.com/catppuccin/community/blob/main/rfc/CAT-0003-Whiskers.md),
-  to understand the motivation behind creating whiskers.
+  to understand the motivation behind creating Whiskers.

 &nbsp;